mattsinbot/mattsinbot.github.io/_pages/ML_Projects.md

 **Figure above shows, how a robot uses partially observable states to reach from start to goal while avoiding the obstacles**

 1. Generated mesh grid and put obstacles in the grid
-2. Use Dynamic Programing to figure out the path that avoids obstacles while simultaneously moving from initial to goal
+2. Use value iteration to figure out the path that avoids obstacles while simultaneously moving from initial to goal
 3. Test the algorithm with different buffer size around the obstacles
 4. Smoothing the way-points in the path
 5. Generating trajectory that follows uniform speed of 1.5 through out the path